ArthTechnologies/quartz/README.md

 2. Install the packages with `npm i`
 3. Run with `node run`

+# Dependencies
+- Arth Uses the `curl` command to download plugins and the `convert` command to downscale images.
+If you want these functionalities, you'll need to install those commands.

 # Contributing

-To run a dev server, follow the instructions in How to run withour docker
+To run a dev server, follow the instructions in "how to run without docker"

 ## Contributing Guidelines

-- Please format your code with Prettier VSCode extension, or an alternative that achieves the same results.
+- Please format your code with Prettier VSCode extension or an alternative that achieves the same results.

 ### Check out our [frontend](https://github.com/arthmc/observer)'s progress